coracle-social/how-to-nostr/content/book.md

 - Alice updates her `kind 10002` with relay B as her `write` relay
 - Bob fetches her `kind 10002`, requests Alice's `kind 1`s from relay B, and finds nothing

-Bob correctly followed the outbox heuristic, but failed to find content that does actuall exist on the network.
-In essence, Alice lied to Bob - she published a claim that her notes were available on relay B, when in fact they weren't.
+Bob correctly followed the outbox heuristic, but failed to find what he was looking for.
+In essence, Alice lied to Bob — she published a claim that her notes were available on relay B, when in fact they weren't.
 If she had copied her `kind 1` event from relay A to relay B, however, Bob's query would have been successful.

+Less important, but also worthwhile, is event eviction.
+When relay selection heuristics change, stored events may become undiscoverable, and therefore a waste of space.

-Less important but also worthwhile, is event deletion.
-This part of content migration is the responsibility of the relay operator, since they are the only person who has any incentive to free up their resources, although users could request deletion as a courtesy.
-This could get complex, since a relay won't necessarily have a complete view of every heuristic others are using to locate events on their relay.
+This part of content migration is the responsibility of the relay operator, since they are the only person who has any incentive to free up their resources — although users could request eviction as a courtesy.
+It can also get complex, since a relay won't necessarily have a complete view of every heuristic others are using to locate events on their relay (for example if an event should be availble both via outbox and by inbox, it shouldn't be evicted if only the author's outbox changes).
 In any case, relays have the prerogative to delete whatever they want, so people storing data should be careful to choose relays that are properly aligned.

-As of this writing, synchronization is absent from most or all implementations.
-In order for it to become possible, both protocol and implementations will have to be developed.
+Both the protocol and implementations will ultimately need to provide affordances for migration to users.

+Currently, the only way to synchronize events to a new relay is to download all involved events and re-publish them manually, which can be fairly expensive in terms of bandwidth.
+A new primitive for asking a relay to synchronize certain relays from a peer would be a useful optimization.
+Similarly, there aren't currently any protocol affordances for requesting eviction of events — neither [NIP 62](https://github.com/nostr-protocol/nips/blob/master/62.md) nor [NIP 09](https://github.com/nostr-protocol/nips/blob/master/09.md) quite fit the bill.

-In terms of implementations, convenient tools will have to exist to do this on behalf of those with incentives to migrate events.
-Clients might do this in the background on behalf of their users when relay selections change, and community admin tools might include synchronization affordances for community relays.
+Synchronization is also currently absent from most (or all) implementations.
+In the future, clients might do this in the background on behalf of their users when relay selections change, and community admin tools might include synchronization affordances for community relays.
 Alternatively, watchtowers could be used to actively synchrnonize data according to certain heuristics.
 Users might even be able to pay these services to ensure that their content is properly available.

-In terms of the protocol, currently the only way to synchronize events to a new relay is to download all involved events and re-publish them manually, which can be fairly expensive in terms of bandwidth.
-A new primitive for asking a relay to synchronize certain relays from a peer would be a useful optimization.
-Similarly, there aren't currently any protocol affordances for requesting deletion of events - neither NIP 62 nor NIP 09 quite fit the bill, since they're more permanent.

-## Relays as Transport
+### Relays as Transport

 Earlier I defined relays as "a repository of events."
-This definition can be exploited to do some interesting things not originally intended though.
-Specifically, relays can be used as a form of transport broker.
+This definition can be exploited to do some interesting things not originally intended.
+Specifically, relays can be used to broker transport.

 A relay per se is rarely the final destination of a given event, but is rather an intermediary between producers and consumers.
-Communication via relays may be between humans (as with social media), or it may be used to allow different software applications to communicate.
+Communication via relays may be between humans (as with social media), or relays may be used to allow different software applications to communicate.
 Both use cases are defined by the event `kind` that is used for payloads, and both are equally valid.
 This is the basis of some of Nostr's most interesting "other stuff".

-An example of this is NIP-46 Nostr Connect, which allows remote signers to monitor a relay for signature (or encryption/decryption) requests.
+An example of this is [NIP 46](https://github.com/nostr-protocol/nips/blob/master/46.md) Nostr Connect, which allows remote signers to monitor a relay for signature (or encryption/decryption) requests.
 The signer application holds the user's key, and the client asks the signer, via a relay and Nostr events, to do something with the key and return the result.
-The details of the flow are not important here, but because the relay is publicly addressable, the client and the signer are able to communicate.
+The details of the flow are not important here, but because the relay is publicly addressable the client and the signer are able to communicate.

-Other examples are Nostr Wallet Connect, which allow for applications to communicate with the user's bitcoin wallet, and any number of DVMs (or Data Vending Machines) which do arbitrary computations based on the event kind being used.
+Other examples are [Nostr Wallet Connect](https://github.com/nostr-protocol/nips/blob/master/47.md), which allows for applications to communicate with the user's bitcoin wallet, and any number of [Data Vending Machines](https://github.com/nostr-protocol/nips/blob/master/90.md) (A.K.A.
+"DVM"s) which do arbitrary computations based on the event kind being used.
 In many cases, encryption is also employed to create a secure communication channel between parties.

-For people less interested in the social media dimension of Nostr, this is Nostr's killer feature.
 Communication via relay allows anyone to set up a service identified only by a public key rather than an IP address.
 This is useful for protecting service providers' privacy, and makes running small services extremely convenient.
 Using this model, service providers can be run in any internet-connected software, without dealing with the complexity involved with NAT traversal.
 And of course, because relays are interchangeable in terms of protocol, multiple relays can be used at the same time to broker communication.

-## The Relays Pattern
+### Relay as Design Pattern

-Zooming out even further, relays are useful as a conceptual pattern that can be applied in the context of another protocol.
-In its simplest form, a relay independent of Nostr is just a server that implements a protocol, and which is advertised for selection by the end user on the Nostr network.
+Zooming out even further, relays are useful as a conceptual pattern that can be applied in the context of other protocols.
+In its simplest form, a relay independent of Nostr is just a server that implements a protocol, and which is advertised for use by the end user on the Nostr network.

 For example, Blossom servers are media storage servers that run on a protocol distinct from Nostr, but are referred to using Nostr events.
 Defined in [BUD 03](https://github.com/hzrd149/blossom/blob/master/buds/03.md), `kind 10063` events allow Nostr users to advertise which Blossom servers they prefer to use so that other people can find their media even if the URL embedded in a social media post changes.

-This allows for the same kind of heuristic used for relay selection to be applied to other media servers, piggybacking on Nostr for the indexing and trust layers.
+This allows for the same kind of heuristic used for relay selection to be applied to media servers, piggybacking on Nostr for the indexing and trust layers.
 And just like events, media can be replicated across multiple Blossom servers, introducing redundancy to media hosting.

 Blossom applies the same pattern pioneered by Nostr of interchangeable protocol servers to media storage.
 Another example is Cashu Mints, which speak the Cashu protocol.
-This pattern is not unique to the Nostr protocol ecosystem either - Git, ActivityPub, FTP, XMPP, and many other internet protocols also follow this pattern.
-But Nostr is an exceptionally clear example of how useful this pattern is when used in conjunction with signed data.
+This pattern is not unique to the Nostr protocol ecosystem either - Git, ActivityPub, FTP, XMPP, and many other internet protocols also do this, but Nostr is an exceptionally clear example of how useful this pattern is, especially in conjunction with signed data.

-## Wrapping Up
+### Wrapping Up

 This was a long chapter, for which I apologize.
-But its length is appropriate because relays are the most important part of Nostr.
-Even more important, I would argue, than signed data.
-Both are necessary conditions for Nostr to work, but the network architecture is what is really novel compared with digital signatures, which have been around for 50 years and yet haven't gained widespread end-user adoption.
+But its length is appropriate because relays are a *sine qua non* of Nostr's architecture.
+Signed data has been around for 50 years, and yet hasn't gained widespread end-user adoption, in part because communication and storage have remained permissioned or proprietary.
+Relays have the ability to unlock signed data for everyday use.

-I'm also sure many parts of this chapter left you utterly confused as to what I was talking about.
+I'm sure many parts of this chapter left you utterly confused as to what I was talking about.
 The complexity involved in dealing with relays is in part a natural result of the many different use cases supported by Nostr.
 But I'll be the first to admit that a fair amount of incidental complexity has also snuck in as the protocol has developed.

 It may be that a successor protocol comes along and borrows the good parts of Nostr without any of the bad parts.
 But for now, it's enough to understand what relays are, and how to use them.

-# Chapter 5: Radically Open
+## 5. Radically Open

-All protocols exist on a spectrom between open and closed.
+All protocols exist on a spectrum between open and closed.

 Open protocols invite anyone to participate and build; closed protocols reserve participation to a select few.
 Closed protocols don't have a published specfication, don't have publicly available source code that can be used to reverse engineer the it, and can only be used by authorized developers.
 Access might be restricted by law, obscurity, complexity, or secrecy.
 Some closed protocols even lock things down with cryptography using techniques like DRM or VIN locking.